Septic tank won't flush

 Inspect the septic tank

-If the tank is not full, the issue may be a clogged septic line.
-This should be inspected and cleared by a licensed plumber.
+If the line is clear, the issue may be a full septic tank that needs to be pumped by a professional.

 Frequently Asked Questions